 It’s interesting that the boss of the Turtle zone isn’t the whale or the turtle itself, but instead… it’s Pako, an octopus that lives inside of an urn that’s inside of a whale.
 Octo-ception!
 The game’s nemesis, Wario, really went through great lengths to hide Mario’s key coin.
 Also, how can I equip my house to be opened by a series of coins?
 Meanwhile, Pako is a pushover.
 He is by far the easiest boss in the entire Mario series.
 The only threats to our plumber are smaller “Poko” octopi who appear one-by-one, poko a poko, from Pako’s mouth.
 Three hits on the octopus’s head, and Pako is no-mo.

 In the Mario vs. Wario comic series, there’s an issue where Pako attempts to stop Mario who is trying to cross a lake.
 Mario immediately questions the octopus and wonders aloud why it is living in a fresh water environment.
 Pako, a saltwater creature, then realizes that the lake has likely been the source of his most recent illness.
-Mario, being the a constant doer of good, agrees to help out the poor guy by filling the lake with salt.
+Mario, being a constant doer-of-good, agrees to help out the poor guy by filling the lake with salt.
 After emptying a sack into the water, however, Mario suddenly discovers that he put sugar in the lake by mistake.
 The octopus falls forward, and Mario, red in the face, rushes away saying to himself, “Well, it’s time to hit the road!”

 4) “Bubbler” from Diddy Kong Racing (N64 1997)